 Debt that exists before a couple gets married, including student loans, is “individual property” and remains the sole responsibility of the partner who initially borrowed it.
 The other spouse cannot be compelled to repay this student debt.

 Another clear-cut case is if you co-signed student loans with your partner.
 It doesn’t matter whether you took these out before or after marriage, or if you’re the co-signer or primary borrower.
 You’re both be equally responsible for this student debt.

-Things can get trickier if you or your spouse takes out solo student loans once you’re married, however.
+Things can get trickier if you or your spouse take out solo student loans once you’re married, however.